vdbrink/vdbrink.github.io/home_office_desk_setup/desk_setup_hardware.md

 ----
 ## Docking station

-I'm looking for a docking station that can connect my (work/private) laptop to the monitor and other peripherals as well with a single cable.
+I'm looking for a docking station that can connect my (work/private) laptop to the monitor and other peripherals with a single cable.

 It must also match minimal these requirements:
 * Main Monitor 49" 5K @ 180Hz